 The last, but not least in our list is the Exec plugin.
 The exec plugin is used to execute Java commands as the part of your build process.
 If you need to achieve something for which you don't have a plugin yet, you can substitute it with an invocation of the exec plugin.

-Besides understanding what Maven lifecycle is or what plugins are available, you can also remember a list of command line options that can simplify or speed up your work with Maven.
-Here is a list of a few that we think are relevant to almost anyone.
+Besides understanding what Maven lifecycle is or what plugins are available, you can also remember a list of command line Maven options that can simplify or speed up your work with Maven.
+Here is a list of a few Maven command line options that we think are relevant to almost anyone.

 -pl, if you change something other modules depend on, you'd want to rebuild the modules using the code you changed.

---offline makes Maven work offline.
-It uses the local repository for everything, and doesn’t check the internet.
+--offlineuse this syntax to build a Maven project offline.
+It uses the local repository for everything, and doesn't check the internet.

 In this post, we looked at the some of the Maven vocabulary: repositories, dependencies, and so on, plugins that you can find useful, and some command line options to make your life with Maven easier.
 The best thing is that all that information is neatly organized on a single A4 page cheat sheet that you can print out and have handy for when you find yourself explaining how Maven works to a less experienced colleague once again.
 Or when you find yourself googling how to configure the compiler plugin to build a Java 8 plugin.
 Or just because it's colorful and packs useful information.